Updated 5/27/16 Please Note: The deadline for the Student Health Insurance Waiver has been extended to July 31st.

 Brown University believes that it is important that students have access to comprehensive medical care while enrolled at Brown.
-Therefore, full time students newly enrolled for the Spring semester are automatically enrolled in the University's Student Health Insurance Plan (SHIP) for coverage effective January 15, 2015 to 12:01 am August 15, 2016.
-Part time students may elect to be insured by contacting the Insurance Office prior to January 15th.
+Therefore, full time students newly enrolled for the 2016 - 2017 Academic Year are automatically enrolled in the University's Student Health Insurance Plan (SHIP) for coverage effective August 15, 2016 to 12:01 am August 15, 2017.
+Part time students may elect to be insured by contacting the Insurance Office prior to August 15th.
+The coverage effective dates for first year medical students is from August 1, 2016 to 12:01 am August 15, 2017, at an premium of $3,680.

-Full time students will be charged the Spring premium of $2,033 on their Student Account through the Bursar's Office.
+Full time students will be charged the annual premium of $3,548 on their Student Account through the Bursar's Office.
 This fee is assessed in full on the 1st semester bill.
 For students receiving need based financial aid from Brown, please contact the Office of Financial Aid to explore what options are available to you to cover this charge.

 Participation in SHIP is mandatory.
 However, students may waive enrollment in SHIP if they are covered by a health insurance plan that provides coverage for the essential health insurance benefits listed on the Coverage Comparison sheet and that does not include a high dollar deductible that would prevent the student from being able to afford needed health care.
 If you are comparing the Brown student health insurance plan to plans available through the Health Insurance Exchanges, Brown's plan would be most similar to the Platinum level plan.